trans-travel/trans-travel/us/mo.md

 ## Drag / Performance / Cross-dressing Laws

- * Kentucky does not have a drag/cross-dressing law.
+ * Missouri does not have a drag/cross-dressing law.

 ## Air Travel